Thetys vagina: Etymology

+The generic name of Thetys derives from Tethys or Thetis, Greek mythological figures.
+Tethys was the mother of river gods and the Oceanids, while Thetis was the goddess of water, a nereid, or a sea nymph.
+The species epithet is Latin vagina meaning "sheath" or "scabbard."
+At the time of Tilesius' naming, the term was still commonly used to refer to a sheath, and did not exclusively have the modern-day anatomical meaning.

 Description

-T. vagina can reach up to 333 mm (13 in) long.
+T. vagina can reach up to 333 mm long.
 They develop into two distinct forms; the aggregate generation and the solitary generation.
 The aggregated sexual blastozooids (aggregate form) can get to the size of 250 mm and have five muscle bands.
-The solitary asexual oozooids (solitary form) can get to size of 300 mm and have around 20 muscle bands, which are characterized as “striped” with two short dark-colored tentacles at their ends, attached at the upper and lower halves of the body.
+The solitary asexual oozooids (solitary form) can get to size of 300 mm and have around 20 muscle bands, which are characterized as "striped" with two short dark-colored tentacles at their ends, attached at the upper and lower halves of the body.
 Both the aggregate and the solitary forms have tests covered in ridges and grooves.
 They have a colored digestive system seen as a dark or colorful lump.
-The embryos have been found to be between 10-15 mm.
+The embryos have been found to be between 10–15 mm.

 Distribution

 Thetys vagina is found in pelagic marine environments.
 It occurs in tropical and temperate waters of the Pacific, Atlantic and Indian Ocean and is occasionally found in colder waters in the northern Atlantic, likely following warm water currents.
 The species is widespread but at low density (although they may occasionally be found at very high density), resulting in only rare accounts of it being caught.

 Thetys vagina has been found off the central coast of British Columbia, marking its north-most occurrence to date.
-It has been found by cataloging volunteers along the West Coast of the U.S. and reportedly congests nets of fisherman off the coast of northern Honshu and southern Hokkaido, Japan.
-In January 2009, the largest measured biomass of T. vagina was recorded at 852 g WW m^{−3} in the Tasman sea.
+It has been found by cataloging volunteers along the West Coast of the U.S. and reportedly congests nets of fishermen off the coast of northern Honshu and southern Hokkaido, Japan.
+In January 2009, the largest measured biomass of T. vagina was recorded at 852 g WW m^{−3} in the Tasman Sea.

 Thetys vagina stays in the photic zone and is often found in places of high chlorophyll concentration, likely due to its phytoplankton rich diet.
 A large increase of T. vagina is associated with an increase in phytoplankton.
 The ecology of this species is not fully understood.